Asymptotic cones of Lie groups and cone equivalences: Cone maps

 \subsection{Asymptotic cones}

+By {\it unbounded ultrafilter} we mean an ultrafilter on the set of positive real numbers, supported at $+\infty$, i.e.\ not containing any bounded subset.

-The asymptotic cone $\Cone_\omega(X,d)$ is defined as the ultralimit with respect to the ultrafilter $\omega$ of the sequence of pointed metric spaces for some $x_0\in X$.
-This means that $\Cone_\omega(X,d)$ is defined as follows: define $\text{Precone}(X,d)$ as the set of sequences $(x_n)_{n\ge 1}$ in $X$ such that $(d(x_n,x)/n)$ is bounded (this set does not depend on $x_0$).
-Endow it with the pseudo distance and obtain $\Cone_\omega(X,d)$ as the metric space obtained from $(\text{Precone}(X,d),d_\omega)$ by identifying points at distance zero.
+The {\it asymptotic cone} $\Cone_\omega(X,d)$ is defined as the ultralimit with respect to the unbounded ultrafilter $\omega$ of the family of pointed metric spaces for some $x_0\in X$.
+This means that $\Cone_\omega(X,d)$ is defined as follows: define $\text{Precone}(X,d)$ as the set of families $(x_t)_{t\ge 1}$ in $X$ such that $(d(x_t,x_0)/t)$ is bounded (this set does not depend on $x_0$).
+Endow it with the pseudo-distance and obtain $\Cone_\omega(X,d)$ as the metric space obtained from the pseudo-metric space by identifying points at distance zero.
 After these identifications, the constant sequence $(x)$ does not depend on $x\in X$ and appears as a natural base point for $\Cone_\omega(X,d)$.
 See Drutu's article \cite{Dru} for a more detailed construction and a survey on asymptotic cones.

-\begin{ex} The metric space $\R$ with the Euclidean distance, is isometric to any of its asymptotic cones, through the map $x\mapsto (nx)$, the reciprocal map being given by $(x_n)\mapsto\lim_\omega\frac{x_n}{n}$. \end{ex}
+\begin{ex} The metric space $\mathbf{R}$ with the Euclidean distance, is isometric to any of its asymptotic cones, through the map $x\mapsto (tx)$, the reciprocal map being given by $(x_t)\mapsto\lim_\omega\frac{x_t}{t}$. \end{ex}

-Taking asymptotic cones with respect to a given ultrafilter defines a functor from the category of non-empty metric spaces with large-scale Lipschitz maps to the category of pointed metric spaces with Lipschitz maps preserving base-points.
+Taking asymptotic cones with respect to a given unbounded ultrafilter defines a functor from the category of non-empty metric spaces with large-scale Lipschitz maps to the category of pointed metric spaces with Lipschitz maps preserving base points.

 In the following, we extend this functor to a broader class of maps.